 Stockholm (NordSIP) – The Board of Directors of AP1, Sweden’s First National Pension Fund, has announced its decision to dismiss Johan Magnusson from his post as CEO with immediate effect.
-The decision was motivated by the taken by the Board since the CEO has violated internal regulations on the holding and trading of financial instruments.
+The Board argued Magnusson’s violation of internal regulations on the holding and trading of financial instruments was the motivation for his dismissal.

 The Board has appointed the Fund’s General Counsel, Teresa Isele, as the Acting CEO.
 The process of recruiting a new CEO will begin immediately.
 Teresa Isele has been AP1’s General Counsel since 2016.
 Prior to her current role she worked at EQT and Vinge.
 She holds a Swedish law degree and LLM, Stockholm University, German law degree Humboldt University Berlin, diploma English legal studies, King´s College, London.